Asymptotic freedom in the dephased charging of quantum batteries: Setup and figures of merit

 Here, $\gamma_{\mathrm{C}}$ denotes the dephasing rate, and $\{\cdot, \cdot\}$ represents the anticommutator.
 Choosing the jump operator as $\hat{L}_{\mathrm{C}} \propto \hat{H}_{\mathrm{C}}$ allows the pure dephasing process described in Eq.~\eqref{maste eq} to be interpreted as the result of a continuous weak measurement of the charger's energy.
 In our study, the jump operator is taken to be $\hat{L}_{\mathrm{C}}=\hat{\sigma}_{\mathrm{C}}^{+} \hat{\sigma}_{\mathrm{C}}^{-}$.

 We assume that all the battery elements and the charger are initially prepared in their respective uncoupled ground states,

 where $\ket{0}_{\mathrm{C}}$ and $\ket{0}_{\mathrm{B}}$ denote the uncoupled ground states of the charger and each battery element, respectively.
-The evolution governed by Eq.~\eqref{maste eq} leads to an increase in both the total energy and the ergotropy of the battery, defined respectively as
+The evolution governed by Eq.~\eqref{maste eq} leads to an increase in both the total energy and the ergotropy of the battery.
+The total energy of the battery is defined as